What is the Rule of Law?

 - Justice is delivered timely by competent, ethical, and independent representatives and neutrals who are of sufficient number, have adequate resources, and reflect the makeup of the communities they serve.

-These four universal principles which comprise the WJP's notion of the rule of law are further developed in the nine factors of the WJP Rule of Law Index.
+These four universal principles which comprise the WJP's notion of the rule of law are further developed in the following nine factors of the WJP Rule of Law Index, which measures how the rule of law is experienced by ordinary people in 99 countries around the globe.

 In a society governed by the rule of law, the government and its officials and agents are subject to and held accountable under the law.
 Modern societies have developed systems of checks and...